sathyaram/exhaustnotes/README.md

 - Put MongoDB on Lightsail Server
 - User Form: Upload using axios/express: get the file in given route and save it somehow
-- Audio control styling, controls play/pause as cursor when hover
-- Red Outline around full car on hover
+- Audio control styling, controls play/pause as cursor when hover -[X] Red Outline around full car on hover
 - Photo Cred style update
+- Seperate year for just when hovered, and wrap Model/Make in link to car website (new field)
-- Responsive layout update
+- Responsive layout update -> padding left/right for responsive sizes
 - Google Analytics/Tag Manager
 - Create ExhaustNotes email account